ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.

 The same Signed Statement may be independently registered in multiple Transparency Services, producing multiple, independent Receipts.
-The multiple receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.
+The multiple Receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.

 ## Transparent Statements {#Receipt}